shivannis/xandr-docs-public/xandr-docs/digital-platform-api/admin-log-level-report.md

 ---
 title: Admin Log-Level Report
-description: Learn the process to use the admin log-level report in order to run select queries for log-level data. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Learn the process to use the Admin Log-Level report in order to run select queries for log-level data. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Admin log-level report
+# Admin Log-Level report

 > [!NOTE]
 > This service is currently available to a limited set of clients and Microsoft employees only.